top of page

 🚨 Non-Negotiables: When to Call the Vet

-A little sneeze here and there isn’t usually a big deal, but some signs should never be brushed off.
+A little sneeze here and there isn’t usually a big deal.
+However, some signs should never be brushed off.
 Call your vet right away if you notice:

 • Coughing that lasts more than a few days or gets worse instead of better